sawellons/NDpredict/doc.md

 - z0 : Initial redshift.
 If zf > z0, z0 must equal 0.
 - zf : Final redshift for which the prediction is to be made.
 May be greater than or less than z0.
 - Nfunc : (Optional) Function which evolves number density to another redshift.
 Must take arguments (N0, z0, zf), defaults to evolvingN.
-- MtoN : (Optional) Function which converts from mass to number density.
-Must take arguments (N0, z0, zf), defaults to getnum_zfourge.
+- massfunc : (Optional) Keyword for mass function used to convert from mass to number density.
+Currently available keywords include ['illustris', 'zfourge', 'muzzin', 'ilbert', 'liwhite'].
+Defaults to 'zfourge'.
-- NtoM : (Optional) Function which converts from number density to mass.
-Must take arguments (N0, z0, zf), defaults to getmass_zfourge.

 **Returns**
 - Mf : Median stellar mass (in units of log(Msun)) of the population at zf.

-###newmass_distrib(M0, z0, zf, Marr=None, Medges=None, Nfunc=evolvingN, sigmafunc=sigmaN, MtoN=getnum_zfourge):
+###newmass_distrib(M0, z0, zf, Marr=None, Medges=None, Nfunc=evolvingN, sigmafunc=sigmaN, massfunc='zfourge'):
 Evaluates the probability that progenitors/descendants lie in the given mass bins at zf.

 **Parameters**